 Living with a skin condition can be tricky.

-This doesn’t have to be a forever feeling.
+This doesn’t however have to be a feeling that lasts forever.
 I have fast learned that the more you get to know your skin and it’s pattern of behaviour the more success you have in managing symptoms and controlling flare ups.
 As it is rosacea awareness month I thought i’d share some handy hints and tips on all things #rosacea… hope this helps 🙂

 Avoid the sun when you can and always wear an SPF of 30 or higher